ajalt/clikt/docs/pages/exceptions.md

 fun="main" %}, it will parse the command line and catch any {% include api.html pkg="core" class="clikt-error" %} and {% include api.html
 pkg="core" class="abort" %} exceptions.
-If it catches one, it will then print out the appropriate information to stdout, and exit the process.
-If the caught exception is a {% include api.html pkg="core" class="print-message" %} or {% include api.html pkg="core"
-class="print-help-message" %}, the process exit status will be 0.
-Otherwise it will exist with status 1.
+If it catches one, it will then print out the appropriate information and exit the process.
+If the caught exception is a {% include api.html pkg="core" class="print-message" %} or {% include api.html pkg="core" class="print-help-message" %}, the process exit status will be 0 and the message will be printed to stdout.
+Otherwise it will exit with status 1 and print the message to stderr.

 Any other types of exceptions indicate a programming error, and are not caught by {% include api.html pkg="core" class="clikt-command"